davidbell1751/GreetandMultiply/README.md

 # GreetandMultiply
-C++ program that will ask the user their name then multiply two numbers
+Csharp program that will ask the user their name then multiply two numbers